brittanycalla/ai-video-tagging-tool/README.md

 ### How It Works

 1. **Upload**: Drag and drop a video file or select it manually.
-2. **Processing**: The backend uses Azure Speech-to-Text to transcribe the video and Azure Language Studio to generate keywords from the transcript.
+2. **Processing**: The backend uses Azure Speech-to-Text to transcribe the video and Azure Language Studio to generate tags from the transcript.
-3. **Display**: The transcript is displayed with keywords highlighted.
+3. **Display**: The transcript is displayed with tags highlighted.
-4. **Download**: Users can download the keywords as a CSV file.
+4. **Download**: Users can download the tags as a CSV file.

 ## Optimizations